decarbonization/gfx/Info/Core-Language.md

 ##Words

 Word literals are any sequence of characters that do not correspond to any of the other literals.
 Word literals are normally interpreted to mean apply a function by name, or lookup a variable by name.
 E.g. `__showstack` will print the stack, and `math/PI` will push `3.14...` onto the stack.
-If a literal word is needed, it may be prefixed with a colon, like `:hello`.

 Words beginning with `&` bypass function application.
 This allows passing existing functions into other functions, e.g. `[1 2 3] &print vec/for-each` will print 1, 2, and 3.

 The Gfx parser has a special case for words that end with parentheses.
-It will rewrite expressions of the form `str/concat("hello " "world")` into the form `"hello " "world" str/concat`.
+It will rewrite expressions of the form `str/concat("hello ", "world")` into the form `"hello " "world" str/concat`.
 This allows prefix notation to be used whenever it is more natural.
-Additionally, the prefix notation supports adding one additional parameter if the closing parenthesis is immediately followed by a colon.
-E.g. `def(#add): {+}` or `def(:x): 12`. __Note:__ This syntax is currently considered experimental, and may be updated in the near future.
+Additionally, a single function may be placed immediately after the parentheses.
+This allows forms such as `if(true) { "truth!" }` to be valid. __Important:__ The function must either immediately follow the closing parenthesis, or may be separated by a single space. _Parameters in parentheses should always be separated by commas to prevent ambiguity about what a function is associated with._ It is currently not supported to place a function application within a hash or vector literal.

 ##Other Types